Maddy23032/Personal-Wikipedia/README.md

 ---

 ## Security & privacy
-- Embeddings are computed locally by Ollama; your documents aren’t sent to a third-party for retrieval.
+- Embeddings are computed locally by HuggingFace's sentence-transformers; your documents aren't sent to a third-party for retrieval.
 - The final answer is generated in the cloud by Groq; only the prompt (question + retrieved snippets) is sent.

 ---